Aceba1/Block-Mod-Example/README.md

 In the Solution Explorer commonly to the right, find the `References` folder and right-click it.
 Click `Add Reference...`

 In the new window, click Browse at the bottom right.
 Go to your TerraTech_Data/Managed folder in the install directory, and select the Unity files.

-(You may need to use the older Unity Files)
+**Make sure that they do not copy on build:** Select all of the new references (shift-click), and in the properties window set `Copy Local` to `false`

 Add the files, and re-open Browse.
 Find the Block Inject Mod in the QMods folder.

 Remember to modify the mod.json to make it unique!